Where To Buy

 Adjustability: Exceptional adjustability.
 The top and bottom are completely separate and the lacing is easy and quick.

-Flex Retention: Burton has a pretty good flex retention even in the low to mid range models.
+Flex Retention: Burton has pretty good flex retention even in the low to mid-range models.

-Response: Pretty mid level response that should work with moderate to easy flexing boards.
-It’s responsive enough to help you get a board well from edge to edge but it’s also forgiving enough to help prevent you catching an edge.
+Response: Pretty mid-level response that should work with moderate to easy flexing boards.
+It’s responsive enough to help you get a board well from edge to edge but it’s also forgiving enough to help prevent you from catching an edge.